What Is Decentralized Finance (DeFi)?

 Bad user experience

-Currently, using DeFi applications requires extra effort on the user's part.
-For DeFi applications to be a core element of the global financial system, they must provide a tangible benefit that incentivizes users to switch over from the traditional system.
+Using DeFi applications currently requires extra effort on the user's part.
+For DeFi applications to become a core element of the global financial system, they must provide a tangible benefit that incentivizes users to switch from the traditional system.
+Recent improvements in user interfaces and educational resources are helping to mitigate this issue.

 Cluttered ecosystem

-It can be a daunting task to find the most suitable application for a specific use case, and users must have the ability to find the best choices.
+Finding the most suitable application for a specific use case can be daunting, and users must be able to find the best choices.
 The challenge is not only building the applications but also thinking about how they fit into the broader DeFi ecosystem.

 While the DeFi world can offer appealing APYs, it is not without risks.
 Even though they are decentralized, you are essentially consuming financial services, and some of the risks are familiar: